Enforcing the Law in Medieval Europe

-Many scholars point to the development of a police force in Europe to Spain.
+Many scholars point to Spain as the birthplace of the police force in Europe.
 The Hermandades was a peacekeeping association of armed individuals.
 During the 12th century, these all-volunteer units formed protective municipalities throughout Castile and other parts of Spain.
 They were formed to fight against bandits and other rural criminals.

 Although a volunteer group dedicated to fighting crime, they were also a politically motivated group.
 The Hermandades went after nobles they felt were corrupt, and supported those they felt were more fitting for the country’s crown.

 Eventually, after Spain regained territory from the Moors, King Ferdinand and Queen Isabella created the Santa Hermanded (Holy Brotherhood) as a national police force.
-This group was given large powers to deal with capital cases throughout the country.
+This group inherited the power to deal with capital cases throughout the country.

 Throughout the middle ages this military police unit was the closest thing to a professional police force the country had.
 It wouldn’t be until the reign of LouiXIV in 1667 that the first modern police force would be organized in Paris.